the-events-calendar/the-events-calendar/readme.txt

 = [5.0.4] TBD =

+* Feature - Add Recent Past Events Views.
+[TEC-3385]
+* Fix - Selecting other Page templates from Settings > Display now loads the correct template properly, to display events.
+* Fix - Preventing redirects from updated Views V2 to be too broad and end up catching requests from other Plugins, reported by GravityView team on Gravity Forms bug with imports.
 * Fix - Prevent PHP errors from happening during bulk activation or deactivation of the plugin [TCMN-53]
+* Fix - Do not set the Venue country when creating Venues from the Event Block Editor [TEC-3361]

 = [5.0.3.1] 2020-03-23 =